sp1242/sp42_git/doc/readme.txt

-i will write read me content
+i will write read content
+i will edit tommorow